nvmwill/nexmo-developer/_documentation/en/video/guides/archive-broadcast-layout.md

 This is the default initial layout type.
 This is a tiled layout, which scales according to the number of videos.

-The number of columns and rows of varies depending on the number of OpenTok streams in the broadcast.
+The number of columns and rows of varies depending on the number of streams in the broadcast.

 For example, the following illustrates the layout when there are 1, 2, 4, or 5 streams in a session: